 False dissidents: They say they're oppressed but they run the country

-The White Grievance Industrial Complex convinces Americans are oppressed.
+The White Grievance Industrial Complex convinces conservative Americans they are oppressed.
 The reality is they're in charge.

 Under the chyron, CRACKDOWN ON DISSENT, Tucker Carlson laid out the desperate situation he and other conservatives face in this country.